ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-jupyter.md

 ycrc_conda_env.sh update
 ```

+Note that you **must** include jupyter in the list of packages you give to the `conda create` command above.
+Otherwise, the conda environment will fail inside of the OpenOndemand Jupyter instance.

-Note that the conda environment list on the Jupyter form *will not* update automatically.
-To update the list you must run `ycrc_conda_env.sh update`.
+The `ycrc_conda_env.sh update` command above is also important.
+Without it, your conda environment list on the Jupyter form will not update automatically. *To update the list you must run this command*.

 ## Command-Line Execution of Jupyter Notebooks